 What is the initial server response time?

 It is the time it takes for the browser to receive the first byte in response to the browser request.
 When a user tries to load a website.
-This initial connection consists of many transits which are linked to the first response like:
+This initial connection consists of many transits which are linked to the first response, like:

 If you are loading resources from multiple domains, or from CDN link, then those steps are followed again in sequential order as requested by the browser.

-1. Blocking time.
+1. Blocking Time.

 Blocking time is nothing but time taken by your computer to initiate the request.
 It is like a queue of a very small-time to line your request.
 In layman’s term, it is the time when your computer handles the request locally.
 Slower the computer, higher the blocking time.
-Usually, blocking time is no more than 1 to 5 milliseconds.

-2. DNS lookup time.
+2. DNS Lookup Time.

 DNS (Domain Name System) is a hierarchical and decentralized naming system for computers connected to the internet.
 It is like a map index table that knows what IP (Internet Protocol) address belongs to what domain, and it resolves that using DNS resolution.
-The time taken to complete this resolution is known as DNS lookup time.

 We all use the DNS service offered by the domain registrar or our hosting company.
 I’m not saying they all are bad, but not all of them are fast either.
 It all depends on what level of hosting you choose.
-Here, I’ll recommend testing your own domain’s DNS lookup time worldwide using DNSPerf like DNS speed benchmark tool.

 You can free DNS services like Cloudflare, or Premium ones like Akamai DNS, Amazon Route 53, and Google Cloud DNS.
 Just for initial stage, Cloudflare is the best choice.